 Outside of the academic core curriculum, PGs at Cheshire Academy have the option to participate in our New England Preparatory School Athletic Council (NEPSAC) sanctioned athletic teams.
 If students are interested in a postgraduate year for college recruitment, we encourage them to explore our athletic team pages and fill out our prospective student-athlete form.
 Cheshire Academy coaches work to gain exposure for our talented athletes, resulting in a high placement record for many alumni athletes.

 Postgraduate Course of Study Certificate Requirements

-The full course of study for the Postgraduate Certificate includes five classes per semester for a total of ten credits.
-Required courses include English, math and the Postgraduate Seminar.
+The full course of study for the Postgraduate Certificate includes five classes per semester for a total of 10 credits.
+Required courses include English, math, and the Postgraduate Seminar.

 Postgraduate students must pass all courses, both semester and year-long, and all courses during the final quarter to qualify for a certificate.

 Math (determined by placement) – PG students take upper-level math classes

 Open fine and performing arts elective (including visual arts, music, acting and public speaking) that fits within the PG program schedule

 Cheshire Academy believes the coursework for PGs should be meaningful advanced work that enhances and furthers a student’s academic profile, which is why The Director of College Counseling and the Academic Dean work closely together with the student and his or her family to create a schedule that meets his or her needs.

 PG students interested in athletics work can expect an academic schedule that will allow for further intellectual growth and the completion of NCAA approved coursework which will count toward meeting the requirements for Division 1 sports programs and college academic entrance.